Dozens of dogs tested in French search for woman's forest killers - Journal du Cameroun

 Frederic Trinh, the public prosecutor leading the investigation into her death, said Thursday that DNA tests had been carried out on 67 dogs — 62 from the hunting club and five belonging to Pilarski and her partner.

+Antoine Gallon, the federation’s communications director, argued that Pilarski’s dog Curtis would have put up a fight if its owner was under attack, leaving marks on its adversaries.

+The time of Pilarksi’s death — between 1 and 1.30 pm — also put the hounds in the clear, he claimed, saying the hunt only began at 1.30 pm.

-An investigation has been launched against persons unknown — a common procedure in France at the start of a probe — for manslaughter due to carelessness or negligence.
+The police have launched an investigation against persons unknown — a common procedure in France when no suspect has been identified — for manslaughter due to carelessness or negligence.

 Trinh said that police still had no main line of inquiry.